SKNCEL

 12

-The Ordinary uses a sticky cart sidebar.
-For routine-building, "Add routine" alongside "Add to cart" reduces friction for multi-product purchases.
+For routine-building, "Add full routine" alongside "Add to cart" reduces friction for multi-product purchases — directly serves the Clear · Balance · Defend model.

 13